cockroachdb/docs/v2.1/orchestrate-cockroachdb-with-kubernetes-multi-cluster.md

 ### Scale the cluster

 Each of your Kubernetes clusters contains 3 nodes that pods can run on.
-To ensure that you don't have two pods on the same node (as recommended in our [production best practices](recommended-production-settings.html)), you need to add a new worker node and then edit your StatefulSet configuration to add another pod.
+To ensure that you do not have two pods on the same node (as recommended in our [production best practices](recommended-production-settings.html)), you need to add a new worker node and then edit your StatefulSet configuration to add another pod.

 1. [Resize your cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/resizing-a-cluster).